FusionAuth/fusionauth-site/site/_posts/2020-08-20-reading-user-attributes.md

 * `/api/user`: all methods

-You may also specify no specific endpoint settings.
+You may also specify no specific endpoint methods.
 This creates a super-user key, so beware.
 That is fine for this tutorial, but for production, please limit access.

 ## Create the basic python app